Montréal’s best buvettes

 4857 Parc Avenue | Website

 The team behind Buvette chez Simone is also behind this new spot located right next door.
-Cocktails, excellent bottles and a few plates to share are on the menu.
+Cocktails, excellent bottles and a few fish and seafood forward plates to share are on the menu.
 Bar à Flot (“afloat Bar” or “Flo’s Bar”) is a play on words on sommelière Florence Pelland-Goyer’s name, since she’s taking the lead on this project.

 Bar Verdun Beach